What About Gold Dust?

 The particles that he saw were the presence of God.
 His presence (or glory if you prefer) looks like particles of gold.
 The waves of particles are due to the fact that God’s presence is always moving.
 He told Tom that His presence is always moving and so is all of creation.
 All the particles of the universe are in constant motion.
-God’s glory moves in endless waves and always has since the beginning of time.
+God’s glory moves in endless waves and it always has since the beginning of time.
 It’s His nature.
 I’m not a physicist, but I would imagine this fact is consistent with what we know about particle theory and the properties of photons.

 Tom’s joy was because of the increase of God’s presence upon him.
 That’s how His presence works on our spirit – it brings increasing joy.
 When His presence decreases, so does our joy.
 The being that appeared beside Tom was the Holy Spirit.
-In the spirit realm every spirit has substance.
+In the spirit realm, every spirit has substance.
 They only lack substance in the natural realm.
 Tom’s reaction to fear was to hold on to the spirit of God, which is always the right move.

-When the wave of glory decreased, the Holy Spirit moved him to a place where it was on the increase and once again, his joy increased.
+When the wave of glory decreased, the Holy Spirit moved him to a place where it was on the increase, and once again, his joy increased.
 God’s presence, because it moves in waves, is always increasing somewhere and always decreasing somewhere.
 God told Tom, “If you really want to experience my presence, find out where my presence is increasing and meet me there.”

-Some of my friends are fond of saying, “I’m not waiting for a move of God, because God isn’t stuck.”
+Some of my friends are fond of saying, “I’m not waiting for a move of God because God isn’t stuck.”
 If they only knew how true that was.
 God isn’t stuck and he never has been.
 He’s always moving somewhere.
 So what is the purpose of “gold dust?”

 Well first, it isn’t really gold dust so maybe we should stop calling it that.
 Its God’s manifested presence, which happens to resemble particles of gold.

-What’s the purpose for it?
+What’s the purpose of it?

 What purpose does God have in making His presence come near to us?

-To bring us joy, peace, love, healing and revelation.
+To bring us joy, peace, love, healing, and revelation.
 Perhaps a lot more, but that’s enough for me.
-With all the war, hatred, addiction, anger and pain in the world, imagine what it would be like if the glory of the Lord covered the earth and its inhabitants reveled in His love, if only for a day.
+With all the war, hatred, addiction, anger, and pain in the world, imagine what it would be like if the glory of the Lord covered the earth and its inhabitants reveled in His love, if only for a day.

-Its part of God’s nature to move, just as we move.
+It’s part of God’s nature to move, just as we move.
 “In Him, we live and move and have our being.”
 He goes places to meet people who want to meet with Him.
 One thing God told Tom was that it was his response to the heat on his arm that made the experience happen.
 Tom’s response was, “Is that you, Lord?”
 Sensing God’s presence coming near and desiring to meet with Him is what opened the door to the encounter.
 God is looking for us to respond to His prompting.
 He loves us deeply and allowing us to be in His presence is how He shows us love.